ros-hybrid-behaviour-planner/so_data/README.md

 topicgradienttf(.py), posegradienttf(.py), posestampedgradienttf(.py)
 ---------------------------------------------------------------------

-topicGradientTf offers an abstract class which can be used as a blueprint to transform data received by a topic to a gradient message and spreach it.
+topicGradientTf offers an abstract class which can be used as a blueprint to transform data received by a topic to a gradient message and to spread it.
-A sample implementation can be found in poseGradientTf and poseStrampedGradientTf.
+Sample implementations can be found in poseGradientTf and poseStrampedGradientTf.
-There a subscription to the pose topic (geometry_msgs/pose or poseStamped) is made and the received data is put into a soMessage and buffered in `self._current_value`.
+Both subscribe to a pose topic (geometry_msgs/pose or poseStamped) and the received data is transformed into a soMessage and buffered in `self._current_msg`.
 The message can either be spread right away (as part of the subscription callback) or the sending is done in a ROS node with a specific frequency.
 Using the class within a ROS node leads to sending the last buffered soMessage.